A Newtonian approach to the study of irreversibility in many-body systems: APPENDIX A: DYNAMICS OF THE CENTER OF MASS OF A SYSTEM OF FIXED MASS

 \section{APPENDIX A: DYNAMICS OF THE CENTER OF MASS OF A SYSTEM OF FIXED MASS}

-{A-\arabic{equation}} Here, we shall describe the dynamics of the center of mass of a system of particles of fixed total mass $M$.
-First, we have that the velocity of the center of mass is given by the time derivative of the position vector given in Eq.~\eqref{2},
+{A-\arabic{equation}} Here, we shall describe the dynamics of the CM of a system of particles of fixed total mass $M$.
+First, we have that the velocity of the CM is given by the time derivative of the position vector given in Eq.~\eqref{2},

 where $\mathbf{v}_{i}$ is the velocity of the $i$th particle of the system.
 This equation can be rewritten in terms of the momenta of the particles $m_{i}\mathbf{v}_{i}$ as